 If these five reasons are not enough to convince you to go mobile-friendly, consider these as well:

-- Mobile-friendly sites encourages your viewers to stay longer on your site because they see your content in a more functional way.
+- Mobile-friendly sites encourage your viewers to stay longer on your site because they see your content in a more functional way.

 - Reports are consolidated because site analytics tool such as Google Analytics can now handle multiple devices and responsive reporting.